progmaticltd/homebox/README.md

 - Postfix configuration and installation, with LDAP lookups, internationalised email aliases, fully SSL compliant.
-- Generate DKIM keys, SPF and DMARC DNS records.
+- Generate DKIM keys, SPF, DMARC and DANE DNS records.
 The DKIM keys are generated every year.
 - Automatic copy of sent emails into the sent folder.
 - Automatic creation of the postmaster account and special email addresses using [RFC 2142](https://tools.ietf.org/html/rfc2142) specifications.